DominicBeer/Objectivism/README.md

 A plugin for implementing objects in Grasshopper.

-Open "Objectivism User Manual.pdf" to find out about using Objectivism.
+Open "Objectivism User Guide.pdf" to find out about using Objectivism.